 Travel abroad whilst studying at UQ and gain a different perspective on your studies, meet new people, and explore new places.

-You must demonstrate that you have actively contributed (through planning and advocacy) to the delivery of activities and initiatives that increase cultural awareness at UQ, or have traveled overseas for study purposes whilst enrolled at UQ.
+You must demonstrate that you have traveled overseas for study or career enhancement purposes whilst enrolled at UQ.
+Examples of Global Experiences:

 - Student Exchange program